-The problem you are going to face is that it takes a lot of work and time to build a following on social media.
+The problem you will face is that building a social media following takes a lot of work and time.

 If you feel comfortable in front of a camera, YouTube might be a great income source for your art business.

-Not only will you be able to reach a larger audience online, but if your videos are popular enough you can make some decent money from ads and sponsorships.
+Not only will you reach a broader audience online, but if your videos are popular enough, you can make some decent money from ads and sponsorships.

 Video ideas for artists: